County oversees complete renovations to Mon View Roller Rink

 Commissioner Mike Belding said the department took advantage of the COVID-19 forced closure of this facility to make significant improvements.

-“The investment of nearly $55,000 will improve several safety aspects of the facility, as well as increase its longevity for the enjoyment of future generations,” Belding said.
+“The investment of nearly $55,000 will improve several safety aspects of the facility, as well as increase its longevity for the enjoyment of future generations,” Belding said, in a release issued by the commissioners’ office.

 The rink, which was built in the 1950s, was acquired by the county in 2005 and received its last significant upgrade in 2008, which required extensive structural updating to ensure the safety of the area’s youth.